michaelshiloh/understandinginteractivemedia/lectureNotes.md

 - Machine Art in the Twentieth Century
 - Interventionists: Users' Manual for the Creative Disruption of Everyday Life
 - The Critical Engineering Manifesto

+#### todays-lecture
+### Thursday September 24 week 5
+- Group presentations
+- Next week: Net Art and Post-Internet Art

+#### Group presentations
+"As a group, choose an artist or artwork from the Group presentations: "As a group, choose an artist or artwork from the readings or lecture that excited or resonated with you.
+How would you update that artwork today, or connect it to an issue you feel passionate about?
+In small groups create a work of machine art that updates and/or re-focuses your chosen artist/artwork."